 Amblyopia (Lazy Eye)

 Also known as “lazy eye,” amblyopia (am-blee-O-pea) occurs when vision in one eye (or both eyes) is impaired because the eye and brain are not working together.
-Often the eye itself looks normal, but the eye is not being used normally because the brain is favoring the other eye.
-In children, amblyopia is the most common cause of visual impairment.
-Two to three out of every hundred children suffer from amblyopia.
-If left untreated, the condition will continue into adulthood and lead to visual impairment.
+Often the eye itself looks normal, but it is not being used normally because the brain is favoring the other eye.
+Amblyopia is the most common cause of visual impairment in children—two to three percent of children suffer from it.
+If left untreated, the lazy eye will persist into adulthood and lead to visual impairment.

 - Amblyopia secondary to Strabismus: Strabismus is the medical term used to describe eyes that are misaligned.
-Children’s’ brains are neuroplastic, which means they can easily adapt and eliminate problems such as double vision by suppressing images from one eye.
+Children’s brains are neuroplastic, which means they can easily adapt and eliminate problems such as double vision by suppressing images from one eye.
 But the plastic response to the brain results in amblyopia.
-Typically this form of amblyopia is treated with eyeglasses, or by placing an eye patch over the dominant eye to force the weak eye to communicate with the brain.
+Typically this form of amblyopia is treated with eyeglasses, or by placing an eye patch over the dominant eye to force the weaker, “lazy” eye to communicate with the brain.

 - Refractive or anisometropic amblyopia: A refractive error between the two eyes (anisometropia) may result in refractive amblyopia.
 The dominant eye is typically the one that provides the brain with the clearest image.
 When the image from the other eye is blurry, it results in an abnormal development of one half of the visual system.
 Amblyopia is often associated with a combination of strabismus and anisometropia.